-Since 2014 he has been a lecturer for dance at the Faculty of Sports Science at the University of Bielefeld and regularly offers workshops in Contact-Improvisation in different frames.
+From 2014 he is a lecturer for dance at the University of Bielefeld (Faculty of Sports Science) and regularly teaches contemporary dance and Contact-Improvisation

 "Manquinho and the highly motivated company have created an impressive picture.
 Finding for different possibilities of encounter and approach so many unusual and still quite unused sequences of movements, that it would have been enough for three more pieces.
-Tiago Manquinho is there of fascinating creativity. [...] he has developed an exciting evening, in dark blue light with often exotic natural sounds, with mystic range and yet concrete recognition.
-The more than one hour plot is well timed.
+Tiago Manquinho is there of fascinating creativity. [...]
+He has developed an exciting evening, in dark blue light with often exotic natural sounds, with mystic range and yet concrete recognition.
+The more than one-hour plot is well timed.
 Manquinho has a very singular movement language, its detailed twist can be compared to that of an established colleague like Marco Goecke.
-Rightly rambling applause.
-Dance lovers should not miss this meeting.
+Rightly rambling applause.”

 Critic on "Nice to meet you? - Andreas Berger, Braunschweiger Zeitung